 Other Important Items

 - Travel duffel bag or internal frame backpack.
-Doesn't need to be high-tech but should be very sturdy.
+It doesn't need to be high-tech but should be very sturdy.
 Best without too many outside pockets

 - Day pack